BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/discover-your-portal.md

 ### 4. Portal name

-Ideally the data portal URL and name should be the same.
-If it's not possible, it should still be human readable and memorable.
+Ensure the data portal URL and name are the same, or at the least, human readable and memorable.

 ### 5. Portal description

-The data portal should have a brief description telling its purpose and describing the type of data it serves.
+The data portal should have a brief description describing its purpose and the type of data served.

 <div class="image-container">